We love you

 Lyubim is the smallest town in the Yaroslavl region.

 It is not known for certain what caused such a sincere name.
-Either a male name, or the special location of Ivan the Terrible, who loved falconry in these places.
+Either a man's name, or the special location of Ivan the Terrible, who loved falconry in these places.
 Or maybe it's the fact that the fortress on the arrow of the Ucha and Obnora rivers fell in love with the locals, tired of the constant raids of the restless khanate.

 In cozy Lyubim, it's great to walk around the Square of Love, admire the views from the embankment of the majestic and transparent Obnora, play forfeits in an old noble manor, visit the reconstruction of an ancient wedding ceremony, walk through the places where the poet and writer Leonid Trefolev, the author of the songs "Dubinushka" and "When I served as a coachman at the post office" was born.
 If you're lucky, you can catch crayfish in the winding Uche near Lyubim.